-6.2 Dual SPI Instructions
+6.1.2 Dual SPI Instructions

-The W25Q128JV supports Dual SPI operation when using instructions such as "Fast Read Dual Output (3Bh)" and "Fast Read Dual I/O (BBh)".
+The W25Q256JV supports Dual SPI operation when using instructions such as "Fast Read Dual Output (3Bh)" and "Fast Read Dual I/O (BBh)".
 These instructions allow data to be transferred to or from the device at two to three times the rate of ordinary Serial Flash devices.
 The Dual SPI Read instructions are ideal for quickly downloading code to RAM upon power-up (code-shadowing) or for executing non-speed-critical code directly from the SPI bus (XIP).
 When using Dual SPI instructions, the DI and DO pins become bidirectional I/O pins: IO0 and IO1.

-6.3 Quad SPI Instructions
+6.1.3 Quad SPI Instructions

-The W25Q128JV supports Quad SPI operation when using instructions such as "Fast Read Quad Output (6Bh)", and "Fast Read Quad I/O (EBh).
+The W25Q256JV supports Quad SPI operation when using instructions such as "Fast Read Quad Output (6Bh)", and "Fast Read Quad I/O (EBh)".
 These instructions allow data to be transferred to or from the device four to six times the rate of ordinary Serial Flash.
-The Quad Read instructions offer a significant improvement in continuous and random access transfer rates allowing fast code-shadowing to RAM or execution directly from the SPI bus (XIP).
-When using Quad SPI instructions the DI and DO pins become bidirectional IO0 and IO1, with the additional I/O pins: IO2, IO3.
+The Quad Read instructions offer a significant improvement in random access transfer rates allowing fast code-shadowing to RAM or execution directly from the SPI bus (XIP).
+When using Quad SPI instructions the DI and DO pins become bidirectional IO0 and IO1, and the /WP and /HOLD pins become IO2 and IO3 respectively.
 Quad SPI instructions require the non-volatile Quad Enable bit (QE) in Status Register-2 to be set.